floraison/flor/doc/multi_instance.md

 Often, it's necessary to prepare for growth and split the application on multiple Ruby processes.

 The usual flor integrator is building a web application and wants her/his users to take part in workflow executions.
 Seemingly snappy responses are necessary.
-One initial technique is to separate HTTP handling from workflow processing, one rocess for each.
+One [initial technique](#separating-user-interfacing-from-workflow-processing) is to separate HTTP handling from workflow processing, one process for each.

 Ruby people have developed numerous server libraries for efficient HTTP handling.
 Some of them ([Passenger](https://www.phusionpassenger.com), [Unicorn](https://bogomips.org/unicorn), ...) manage pools of Ruby processes to distribute the work, when using them, one has to be aware of this.

+[Another technique](#extending-the-workflow-processing-capacity) is to have more than one active flor instances to deal with more executions at once.

 ## separating user interfacing from workflow processing